xanderhendriks/tv-slider/README.rst

 Having a static IP can be convenient to find the device on the LAN and this can be done by updating the **/etc/dhcpcd.conf**.
 The **Example static IP configuration** section in the file shows how.

-clone the repo in the **/home/pi** directory and execute the follwing commands:
+clone the repo in the **/home/pi** directory and execute the following commands:

 1. Install the required Python packages: ``pip3 install -r scripts/requirements.txt``
 2. Create a symbolic link for the service: ``sudo ln -s /home/pi/tv-slider/linux/etc/systemd/system/tv-slider.service /etc/systemd/system/tv-slider.service``

 Configuration
 -------------
-The device listens to the MQTT broker as specified in the TvSliderMqtt class with the follwoing parameters:
+The device listens to the MQTT broker as specified in the TvSliderMqtt class with the following parameters:

 - MQTT_SERVER: set to 192.168.0.253
 - MQTT_PORT: set to 1883